Project Detail

 - Connect the robot to the Ubuntu laptop through USB.

-- Verify the Arduino serial device is available at
+- Verify the Arduino serial device is available at /dev/ttyUSB0.

-/dev/ttyUSB0. - Launch the ROS2 serial bridge node.
+- Launch the ROS2 serial bridge node.

-- Launch
+- Launch teleop_twist_keyboard.

-/cmd_velmessages are published and translated into motion commands. - Validate movement directions and stop behavior before recording demos.
+- Validate movement directions and stop behavior before recording demos.

-Demo Notes
+Demo Capabilities

-The demo shows the robot being controlled through ROS2 using keyboard teleoperation.
-The terminal output includes the ROS topic list, /cmd_vel message values, and an rqt_graph screenshot showing the active ROS node graph.
-Additional demos demonstrate IR remote control and obstacle avoidance behavior implemented directly on the Arduino side.
+- The terminal output includes the ROS topic list, /cmd_vel message values, and an rqt_graph screenshot showing the active ROS node graph.

-Known limitations:
+Known Limitations

-- ROS control is currently tethered by USB to the Ubuntu laptop
+- ROS control is currently tethered by USB to the Ubuntu laptop.

-- No onboard ROS compute yet
+- No onboard ROS compute yet.

-- No SLAM, Nav2, or vision-based autonomy in the current version
+- No SLAM, Nav2, or vision-based autonomy in the current version.

-- Obstacle avoidance and ROS teleoperation exist as separate operating modes rather than a unified decision layer
+- Obstacle avoidance and ROS teleoperation exist as separate operating modes rather than a unified decision layer.

 Roadmap

-- Move ROS execution from the laptop to onboard compute
+- Move ROS execution from the laptop to onboard compute.

-- Add onboard serial-independent compute using Raspberry Pi Compute Module 4
+- Add onboard serial-independent compute using Raspberry Pi Compute Module 4.

-- Integrate ultrasonic and IR sensing into a ROS-aware autonomy layer
+- Integrate ultrasonic and IR sensing into a ROS-aware autonomy layer.

-- Add camera-based perception and lightweight edge AI
+- Add camera-based perception and lightweight edge AI.

-- Explore SLAM and navigation once onboard compute is stable
+- Explore SLAM and navigation once onboard compute is stable.